bioexcel/cwl-engine-guide/docs/full_cwl_implementation/reana.md

 * [REANA-Workflow-Engine-CWL releases](https://github.com/reanahub/reana-workflow-engine-cwl/releases)
 * [REANA Gitter chat room](https://gitter.im/reanahub/reana)

 REANA is a platform for running workflows.
-It features two main packages for a server and client.
+It features two main packages, one for a server and one for a client.
 The server provides a scheduler and nodes on which to run workflows.

 REANA is a general workflow engine that can run both [CWL](https://commonwl.org/) and [Yadage](https://github.com/yadage/yadage) workflows, through an outer job submission in the form of a [reana.yml](http://docs.reana.io/reference/reana-yaml/) file that combines the CWL workflow file with the input files and desired output locations.